Applied Part 3. Project Constitution: First Rules Referendum

 1. Which agent actions in production are always forbidden (backups, audit, secrets).

-2. Which actions can be delegated at the triage phase with a blast radius limit and time to live (ttl).
+2. Which actions can be delegated in the triage phase with a blast-radius limit and a time to live (ttl).

-3. Who votes, who has veto, at what threshold is the referendum convened.
+3. Who votes, who has the veto, at what threshold the referendum is convened.

 Do not write files yet.
-After my answers, show the change plan, wait for approval.
+After my answers, show the change plan and wait for approval.

 If Qwen Code immediately starts writing YAML without questions, stop it: